SahilBamb/codepath-prework/README.md

 ## Video Walkthrough (GIF)

 ### This is a gif of a player winning the game.
-### It also includes the heading, body text, four buttons, start/stop buttons and turns.
+#### It also includes the heading, body text, four buttons, start/stop buttons and turns.

 ![success10](https://user-images.githubusercontent.com/42818731/161365479-c9f32b00-ce7c-40e5-af24-b0fffe146892.gif)

 ### This is a gif of a player losing a game.
-### It also shows each of the buttons are animated gifs.
+#### It also shows each of the buttons are animated gifs and that the sequence is random each round.

 ![Losing10](https://user-images.githubusercontent.com/42818731/161365592-15391a28-1f96-4aa2-892e-c2f3345f56e3.gif)